 You can also add a slide as an optional gesture to lock the microphone for a longer period of time.
 WhatsApp has a good implementation of the design in their app.

-To make it sure the user knows that the application is listening, signal clearly when the microphone button is pushed down.
-This is especially important if using the push-to-talk pattern.
+To make sure the user knows that the application is listening, signal clearly when the microphone button is pushed down.
+This is especially important when using the Push-to-Talk pattern.

 Non-interruptive modalities include haptic, non-linguistic auditory, and perhaps most importantly visual feedback.
 Using these modalities, the application can react fast and without interruption to the user.
-For instance, in the case of “I’m interested in t-shirts,” the UI would swiftly show the most popular t-shirt products, instantly enabling the user to continue with a refining utterance, ”do you have Boss.”
-This narrows further down the displayed products to show only the Boss branded t-shirts.
+For instance, in the case of “I’m interested in t-shirts,” the UI would swiftly show the most popular t-shirt products, instantly enabling the user to continue with a refining utterance such as, ”do you have Boss.”
+This narrows down the displayed products to show only the Boss branded t-shirts.

-On the other hand, voice synthesis is a bad idea for feedback, as any ongoing user utterance will be abruptly interrupted.
-Voice is also a pretty slow channel for transmitting information and for returning users, hearing the same speech synthesises every time gets annoying very fast.
+On the other hand, using a voice response makes this experience complicated for the user as any ongoing user utterance will be abruptly interrupted.
+Voice Response is also a slow channel for transmitting information and for returning users, hearing the same speech synthesis can lead to a worse user experience over time.

 One important part of user experience is the perceived responsiveness of the application.
-Designers are using tricks such as lazy loading, doing tasks on background, visual illusions and preloading of content to make their applications seem faster and this should be done with voice, too.
+Designers are using tricks such as lazy loading, doing tasks on background, visual illusions and preloading of content to make their applications seem faster and this should be done with Voice UIs, too.

-In voice applications, immediate UI reaction is even more important.
-Immediate UI reaction encourages the user to use longer expression and to continue the voice experience.
+In Voice-Enabled applications, immediate UI reaction is even more important.
+Immediate UI reaction encourages the user to use longer utterances and to continue the voice experience.
 In case of an error, it enables the user to recover fast.

 When using voice effectively the user can control the UI an order of magnitude faster compared to tapping and clicking.
-This means that a lot of stuff might be happening in the UI.
-It is important that the user can keep up with these UI reactions.
+This means there can be a lot of visual activity happening in the UI.
+It is important that the user can keep up with these UI reactions and understand the feedback.

 Typically UI reactions manifest themselves in some sort of visual queues, micro animations and transitions.
 There is an instinctive inclination in the human visual cognition system to move visual focus to where movement is happening.

-Therefore it is an antipattern to scatter visual ui reactions all over the visual field of the user, e.g. streaming transcription animation on top of the screen and other ui reactions at the bottom of the screen.
-This will result in the user's gaze bouncing back and forth on the screen making it very hard to understand what is happening in the user interface and inflicting unnecessary cognitive load and annoyance to the user.
+Therefore it is an antipattern to scatter UI reactions all over the visual field of the user, e.g. streaming transcription animation on top of the screen and other ui reactions at the bottom of the screen.
+This will result in the user's gaze bouncing back and forth on the screen making it nearly impossible to understand what is happening in the UI.

-For this reason it is important to either centralize all visual UI reactions near one focal point, meaning that both the transcript as well as the visual transitions resulting from the user commands are shown very close to each other.
-The other option is to steer the users gaze linearly on the screen with a cascade of animations happening e.g. top down, left to right.
+For this reason it is important to either centralize all visual UI reactions near one focal point, meaning that both the transcript as well as the visual transitions resulting from the Voice commands are shown very close to each other.
+The other option is to steer the user's gaze linearly on the screen with a cascade of animations happening either top to down or left to right.

-While a voice user interface needs to be as close to real-time as possible, minimize flicker and visual unrest.
+Also, while a Voice UI needs to be as close to real-time as possible, you need to minimize flicker and visual unrest.
 You can use placeholder images and elements to make sure the application looks smooth and reacts fast.
-Recovering from misinterpretation

-Text transcription of users’ voice input is the most important part of the feedback in case of an error.
-Lack of action tells the user their input was not correctly understood, but in case of an error in the speech recognition, the transcript can enable them to understand why that happened.
+Text transcription of a users voice input is the most important variable of feedback in case of an error.
+Lack of action tells the user their input was not correctly understood, but in case of an error in the Speech Recognition, the transcript can enable them to understand what went wrong quickly.

-Natural language processing is hard because of many reasons.
-In addition to the speech recognition failing, even the user might hesitate or mix up their words.
-This can lead into errors, just like a misclick will lead in to errors in the graphical user interface.
+Natural Language Understanding is hard for many reasons.
+In addition to the Speech Recognition failing, the user can hesitate or mix up their words.
+This can lead into errors, just like a misclick can lead to errors with a GUI.

 While there are multiple ways to reduce the amount of errors, the most important thing is to offer the user an opportunity to correct themselves quickly.
 Produce the best guess for correct action as quickly as possible and let the user refine that selection by either voice or touch.

-Multimodality enables users to use the graphical user interface to correct themselves, but make sure to include an intent for verbal corrections, too.
-This makes it possible for users to say something like “Show me green, sorry I mean red t-shirts”.
+Multimodality enables users to use the GUI to correct themselves, but make sure to include an intent for verbal corrections as well.
+This makes it possible for users to say something like “Show me green, sorry I mean red t-shirts” without “failure”.

-Another way to make corrections is touch.
-Touch corrections are typically best done by offering the user a short list of vibale options based on what they have said or done earlier.
+Another way to make corrections is with touch/click.
+Touch/click corrections are done best by offering the user a short list of viable options based on what they have said or done earlier.

 If your user is filling a form by using voice commands, for example, they might only need to correct one field.
 It can be the most intuitive to tap the correct field and make the correction by using touch.
 Make sure you support both ways for corrections!

-The big issue with voice assistants is that they are hard to use by using touch.
-While voice is a great user interface for many use cases, sometimes it’s not feasible.
+The big issue with voice assistants is that they are hard to use by touch.
+While voice is a great UI for many use cases, sometimes it’s not feasible.
 This is why all features in your application should be usable with both voice and touch.
-For example, you can use a traditional search filtering with dropdown menus and include a microphone for using the filters by using voice.
+For example, you can use traditional search filtering with dropdown menus and include a microphone for using the filters by voice.
 This enables users to choose the modality that is best for the task at hand.